Maheeennn/Integrating-histology-spatial-transcriptomic/README.md

 ### Feature extraction from H&E slides

 Each H&E slide is cut into tiles of 512 by 512 pixels at 20x magnification.
-A pretrained convolutional neural network called PC-CHiP (Fu et al. 2020) processes each tile and produces 1536 imaging features from its last hidden layer.
+A pre trained CNN called PC-CHiP processes each tile and produces 1536 imaging features from its last hidden layer.
 These features capture the visual appearance of the tissue at that location without being explicitly told what to look for.

 ### Cell type quantification from RNA-seq